Hardvan/MetaPyPI-Automation/app/README.md

 ## Getting Started

-Install the MERNcraft package from PyPI using pip:
+Install the PyPIMetaMorphosis package from PyPI using pip:

 ```bash
 pip install PyPIMetaMorphosis